MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 ---
 author: josaw1
-description: This article explains how to use external calls to ingest data from APIs in Microsoft Dynamics 365 Fraud Protection. ms.author: josaw ms.date: 01/22/2024 ms.topic: conceptual search.audienceType:
+description: This article describes how to use external calls to ingest data from APIs in Microsoft Dynamics 365 Fraud Protection. ms.author: josaw ms.date: 02/28/2024 ms.topic: conceptual search.audienceType:
   - admin